ds-stratgic-work/Price-Elasticity-Demand/README.md

 # Price Elasticity Demand and Calculation

+#### -- Project Status: Completed

+## Project Objective
-    In everyday commerce and in business studies, a key factor to dive into the important concept of "Price Elasticity" demant and the calculation of it.
-The comprehensive understanding of how changes in price impacts directly the quantity damand of a product, the learning of the formula, the determinants and effective calculation is the need of a successful busines aspect.
+The purpose of this project is understanding of how changes in price impacts directly the quantity damand of a product.
+The learning of the formula, the determinants and effective calculation is the need of a successful busines aspect.
 The indepth knowledge of Individual Price Elasticity of demand helps in decision making, price optimization & strategy building.These aids in making business successful.

-    Understanding own Price Elasticity of demand is an essential aspect in business studies.
-Initially, it provides a measure that implies the change that how quantity demanded for a good or services in response to the change in it's own price.
-Businesses can avoid poor pricing decision and potentially harmful outcomes by examining the product's Price Elasticity.
+### Methods Used
+* Machine Learning
+* Data Visualization
+* Predictive Modeling

+### Technologies
+* Python
+* Pandas, jupyter

+# Model Used:
+*GAM Model
+ GAM stands for Generalized Additive Models that smoothen the semi-parametric models.
+*Optimization : XGBoost

+## Project Description
+Price elasticity of demand is a measurement of the change in the demand for a product in relation to a change in its price.
+Elastic demand is when the change in demand is large when there is a change in price.
+Inelastic demand is when the change in demand is small when there is a change in price.

+## Needs of this project

+- frontend developers